ddbj/www/_ddbj/feature-table.md

                 unique within the context of a single set of assembled sequences.
 Value format    "text"
 Example         /submitter_seqid="NODE_1"
-Comment         The length of the value should be limited to <51 characters.
-Spaces, greater than (>),
+Comment         The length of the value should be limited to &lt;51 characters.
+Spaces, greater than (&gt;),
                 left/right square brackets ([ ]) and vertical bar (|) in addition to
                 double quotation marks (") can not be used for the value of /submitter_seqid qualifier.
 </pre>